 In the case of Peyton Manning, he first developed plantar fasciitis and then tore the fascia during a recent game in Indianapolis.
 He told the training staff that he did not feel great going into the game and they were treating his foot symptoms.
 You can read more about that here.

 For those familiar with the condition of plantar fasciitis, the pain is in the bottom of the foot, but is that why the problem exists?
-Most people resort to night splints, or have physical therapy to the foot or injections, which rarely work long term.
-Is there something most of us, including Peyton Manning and his training staff are missing.
+Most people resort to wearing a night splint or have physical therapy to the foot or injections, which rarely work long term.
+Is there something most of us, including Peyton Manning and his training staff, are missing.

 Check out this informative article and perhaps, Peyton will read it too.

 Plantar fasciitis; Not a foot problem but a spring problem.

 If you have had plantar fasciitis, you know the pain, the difficulties walking and if you are an avid runner, it can stop you from running altogether.
 Many specialists know the condition by name and many podiatrists will typically manage it with foot orthotics, injections and in the worst cases surgeries that often, do not solve the problem (but may alleviate the symptom until it again exacerbates).
 Physical therapists often will try to strengthen the lower leg muscles, massage them and even use proprioceptive tape that also may give you short term relief but may not alleviate the condition and prevent it from reoccurring.
 Even chiropractors have a solution of manipulation, soft tissue work and exercises which may even work better, but may not solve the problem.

 To solve plantar fasciitis, you need to first understand what the condition is.
 If you read the classical literature or Wikipedia, it will tell you the following;